DragonSenses/Algorithms/LeetCode/51-n-queens/problem.md

   ![Every square has value (row - col).
 Diagonals share the same values](img/51-3.jpg)

+**Handling Anti-Diagonals:** For each square on a given anti-diagonal, the sum of the row and column indices (row + col) is constant.
+If you start at the highest square in an anti-diagonal and move downwards, the row index increments by 1 (row + 1), and the column index decrements by 1 (col - 1), cancelling each other out.

   ![Every square has value (row + col).
 Anti-diagonals share the same values](img/51-4.jpg)

 ### **Pseudocode**